By Roger Cox, Editor

-When Tim Mayotte was a student at Stanford, he used to travel to the La Jolla Beach & Tennis Club to play in the Pacific Coast Men's Doubles Championships.
-"I don't know if it's nostalgia or what, but I used to always get such a kick out of playing there," this former top 10 player remembers.
+When former Top 10 player Tim Mayotte was a student at Stanford, he used to travel to the La Jolla Beach & Tennis Club to play in the Pacific Coast Men's Doubles Championships.
+"I don't know if it's nostalgia or what, but I used to always get such a kick out of playing there," he remembers.
 "Obviously the setting was so great—it's right on the beach.
 There was something about the courts—somebody told me that they were built way deep, that they went way down, so there was kind of a solidness about the way the ball bounced off the court.
 For me, it was the ultimate hardcourt experience.
 It sticks in my mind as one of the great places."

-To get a sense of the atmosphere of LJBTC, it is easiest to think of it as a club that also happens to have lodging (in fact, there is a three-year waiting list to join, despite a hefty $75,000 membership fee).
-Often guests come for a week or more at a time, frequently year after year.
-"Guests come back the same time every year," notes Bill Kellogg, grandson of the club's founder.
+To get a sense of the atmosphere of LJBTC, it is easiest to think of it as a club that also happens to have lodging.
+Guests often come for a week or more at a time, frequently year after year.
+"Guests come back the same time every year," notes Bill Kellogg, the fourth generation to run the club.
 "If they book the same room for the same week two years running they get priority."
 During any given week in the summer, 60% to 70% of the guests have typically been there before.
 To encourage socializing, the club makes barbecues available to those who want to grill on the beach and twice a week sets up to larger shared grills for anyone to use.
 "People end up sharing desserts, or whatever," says Kellogg.

 Email: